Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2015--sample-paper-1.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-In each of the following calculations there is an error, which can be corrected by changing one digit **to the number** $\bold{7}$.
+In each of the following calculations there is an error, which can be corrected by changing one digit to the number $7$.
 In each case identify that digit.

 </div>
 <div class='workings'>